benchittle/pressure-transducer/README.md

 # DIY Pressure Transducer
-This repository contains code and hardware specifications for a low cost pressure transducer (sensor) designed for monitoring nearshore waves.
-More specifically, it logs absolute pressure (atmospheric pressure + water pressure) using an MS5803-14BA pressure sensor at a frequency of 1 Hz.
-The device is powered by two D-cell batteries and can be constructed from parts easily available at hardware stores and electronic component distributers (such as Digi-Key).
-It has been tested to run for at least a month continuously without fully draining the batteries.
+This repository contains code and hardware specifications for several similar low cost pressure transducers (sensors) designed for monitoring nearshore waves.
+More specifically, each design logs absolute pressure (atmospheric pressure + water pressure) using an MS5803-14BA pressure sensor at a frequency of 1 Hz.
+Each design is powered by two D-cell batteries and can be constructed from parts easily available at hardware stores and electronic component distributers (such as Digi-Key).
+DIY2 is the most recent build to be deployed.
+It has been tested to run for at least a month continuously without full battery drain and several sensors have been used for day deployments.

+Due to the unnecessary work involved with hand soldering in DIY2 and multitude of sensor designs incorporating ATMEGA328p chips, the next design, DIY3, will utilize an ESP32 chip on an assembled FireBeetle board.
+The hope is to minimze assembly time, price, and power consumption while maintaining the benefits of more modern hardware with wireless communication capabilities.

 ## Repo Overview
-The repository is split into two parts, [`code/`](/code/) and [`hardware/`](/hardware/).
+The repository is split into three parts, [`code/`](/code/), [`hardware/`](/hardware/), and [`documentation/`](/documentation/).

 * [`code/`](/code/) - Contains the main program for two versions of the transducer (DIY1 and DIY2), as well as a modified version of the code for Luke Miller's [OWHL](https://github.com/millerlp/OWHL), a similar device.
 Utility scripts for setting the time on the device and data processing are also present.